Urban Sensing Using Existing Fiber-Optic Networks: Methods

 \subsection{Seismic source mapping}

 To construct spatial maps of SSP across the three studied regions (Fig. 4a), we have partitioned each area into a grid layout.
 Each grid cell within these grids measures 50 meters by 50 meters, a size chosen to balance the granularity of the spatial map.
 This ensures that each cell adequately represents local variations while maintaining manageable data volumes for processing.
 The power spectrum of the seismic source in the frequency range of 1.5 to 8 Hz for each grid cell is estimated using Eq.~\ref{eq:power}.
 This specific frequency range is selected to effectively capture the primary frequencies associated with urban seismic activities while excluding high-frequency near-field noise.
-This choice is further supported by observations that many common urban activities display dominant frequencies within this spectrum (Extended Data Fig. 3).
-To minimize the influence of near-field sources, such as vehicles traversing directly above the fiber, only DAS channels located more than 100 meters away from each grid cell are used to estimate its power.
+This choice is further supported by observations that many common urban activities display dominant frequencies within this spectrum (Supplementary Fig. 4).
+To minimize the influence of near-field sources, such as vehicles traversing directly above the fiber, the seismic source power for each grid cell is estimated using DAS channels located more than 100 meters away from that grid cell.
 Seismic source mapping can be conducted for a specific frequency of interest or across the entire frequency band by aggregating the maps of each individual frequency.
-Extended Data Fig. 6 visualize the seismic source intensity (seismic source power per unit of area) of each census block, with the hatch pattern indicating the land use zoning categories.
+Supplementary Fig. 7 visualizes the seismic source intensity (seismic source power per unit of area) of each census block, with the hatch pattern indicating the land use zoning categories.